manuelmarcano22/muse2016/README.md

 ### *scripts*

 This folder contains the scripts used to reduce the download from [MUSE](https://www.eso.org/sci/facilities/develop/instruments/muse.html).
-Each subfolder (corresponding to a given night of observation, YYYY-MM-DD) corresponds to a given set of data download and contains three subfolders:
+Each subfolder (corresponding to a given night of observation, YYYY-MM-DD)  contains three subfolders:

 -  config: contains all the configuration files for the scripts called to reduce the data.